 Xunantunich (pronounced Su-nan-tu-nich) is located across the river from the village of San Jose Succotz in the Cayo district.
 At 130' or 40 meters high, it is the second tallest Mayan ruin in Belize.

 Travel by air or by sea to Belize City.
 You will be greeted by a private guide who will escort you to the western border through San Ignacio Town.
 When you arrive at Succotz, a hand-cranked ferry takes you across the Mopan River followed by a mile drive uphill to the famous Mayan archaeological site.

-Xunantunich was a major ceremonial center for the ancient Maya and the first Mayan site in Belize to be opened for public viewing 1954.
-From the top of the Xunantunich ruins you will get a spectacular panoramic view of the Cayo District and across the border to Guatemala.
+Xunantunich was a major ceremonial center for the ancient Maya and the first Mayan site in Belize to be open for public viewing in 1954.

 Tikal Mayan Ruin in Guatemala